sai-beekle/Kubernetes/K8sIntroduction.md

  #### kubelet
  An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod .

  The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
-The kubelet doesnâ€™t manage containers which were not created by Kubernetes.
+The kubelet doesn’t manage containers which were not created by Kubernetes.

 #### kube-proxy
  kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.

  kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

- kube-proxy uses the operating system packet filtering layer if there is one and itâ€™s available.
+ kube-proxy uses the operating system packet filtering layer if there is one and it’s available.
 Otherwise, kube-proxy forwards the traffic itself.

  #### Container Runtime